Azure/fta-azurefoundations/caas-foundations/fta-caas-infra-credentialing.md

 - Ensure you have an Azure Container Registry that can access the AKS cluster
 - Ensure you have the Azure Monitor Container Insights solution deployed to the AKS cluster
 - Ensure you have an Azure Container Instance service deployed
-- Ensure you have **1 hour** scheduled of uninteruptable time dedicated to the credentialing session
+- Ensure you have **1 hour** scheduled of uninterruptable time dedicated to the credentialing session

 ### Credentialing Curriculum